- Over 2,000 students

-Throughout TMC's NAIA and NCAA history over 70 conference championships have been captured and over 1000 students have been named to the Athletic Director Honor Roll (maintaining a 3.0 GPA or higher)
+- Throughout TMC's NAIA and NCAA history, over 70 conference championships have been captured and over 604 students have been named to the Athletic Director Honor Roll (maintaining a 3.0 GPA or higher)

 TMC's Community Connection

-All Catholic high schools in the Diocese of Covington are represented in the current student population
+- All Catholic high schools in the Diocese of Covington are represented in our current alumni

-400 high school students in Greater Cincinnati earn college credit through the Gemini Program
+- Over 500 high school students in greater Cincinnati earn college credit annually through the Gemini program

-The Bank of Kentucky Observatory is used to host free educational programs and night sky viewing in the fall and spring
+- The BB&T Observatory is used to host free educational programs and night sky viewing in the fall and spring

-100 percent of traditional, full-time undergraduate students receive institutional scholarships and 100 percent receive some form of financial aid.
+- 99 percent of traditional, full-time undergraduate students receive institutional scholarships and 100 percent receive some form of financial aid.

-- The Thomas More Trust offers grants and tuition assistance, including the Parochial Promise which is offered to Catholic High School graduates who meet the general admissions requirements and is valued at $13,000 per year.
+- The Thomas More Trust offers grants and tuition assistance, including the Parochial Promise valued at $14,000 and offered to Catholic High School graduates who meet admission requirements.

 - The Fund for Thomas More College is a vital resource for funding student scholarships